alitaoube/MKS22X-FinalProject/README.md

 *Ali*
   - Implemented the walnut class, properly resized image, and fixed the collision value.
   - Reworked collisions entirely, so that zombies check if *they* are touching the plant, instead of the other way around.

+*Sam*
+  - Created the CherryBomb class.
+  - Developed the CherryBomb behavior (kills all zombies close to it)
+  - Created an animation for both the Cherry bomb and the zombie to stay blackened after the cherry bomb exploded (this animation is no longer present because the rudimentary animations were replaced with the sprites, but I spent a significant amount of time working on this, and some code I wrote during this time was reformatted to work with the newer animations).

 #### 2019/6/02

 *Ali*